SapitoSucio/froggo-guides/docs/script_commands.md

 can effectively be used to script dynamic menus by using empty string for entries that should be unavailable at that time.

-You can do it by using arrays, but watch carefully - this trick isn't high wizardry, but minor magic at least.
-You can't expect to easily duplicate it until you understand how it works.
+You can do it by using arrays, but watch carefully - this trick isn`t high wizardry, but minor magic at least.
+You can`t expect to easily duplicate it until you understand how it works.

 Create a temporary array of strings to contain your menu items, and populate it